riatlabs/cdc-badge/docs/design-choices.md

 #### Battery Gauge
 Not needed.
 BQ25895 includes an ADC capable of measuring battery voltage.

+### Stand-by Power Usage
+All chosen ICs have very low quiescent currents, under 40 μA.
+Even the ESP32-S3 can go as low as 8 μA in it's deep sleep mode (240 μA in light sleep mode).
+The major exception is the TROPIC01 which draws 945 μA in sleep mode.
+That's 90% of all sleep mode current.

+This could be addressed by connecting VCC to the TROPIC01 through a MOSFET controlled by the ESP32.
+Unfortunately we have no free IO pins to implement this.

+If a use case requires the lowest power usage possible, the exposed copper trace connecting VCC to the TROPIC01 should be cut.
+It can later be reconnected with a 0 Ω resistor or a wire (0603 pads available).
+This exposed trace can also be used to do power glitch testing on the TROPIC01.

+On most use cases the sleep mode power usage of the TROPIC01 will be insignificant though.
+For instance, while just listening for WiFi transmissions, the ESP32-S3 draws 95 mA.
+The TROPIC01 sleep mode current is just 1% of this.

 ## Keypad and I/O Expander
 The badge needs a 12-button keypad (0-9, yes, no) for PIN input into the TROPIC01.
 In order to streamline production we opted for 12 SMD tactile push